nadiamariduena/vampire-survivor-pygame-0/LESSON_06_collisions.md

 > ### 🟥 for example at the moment the player can only collide with: trees, rocks and the hills (because they are static),

+- ### 🔺 the player cannot collide with any of the enemies